PSAdamH/Unit-13-Work/digital/documentation/documentation.md

 + My Digital Portfolio has successfully showed off my skills and attributes.
 When it comes to an future employer i have showed off my previous coding skills and previous projects i have worked on

-+ The colour scheme i had to be reworked as it was hard to read the writing with the blue backround and black writing, after changing the colour scheme to purple it was easier to read and it looked more pleasing.
++ The colour scheme had to be reworked as it was hard to read the writing with the blue backround and black writing, after changing the colour scheme to purple it was easier to read and it looked more pleasing.

 + I had to change the idea for the achievements as to me i'd rather put those in along side my skills. so i replaced it with my GCSE results.

-+ To make the website slightly better i would have added a carasoul on the homepage to be able to view more then one image
++ To make the website slightly better i would have added a carasoul on the homepage to be able to view more then one image.

++ Another improvement i would have added is adding more coding projects i have worked on in year ten,eleven showing more developing skills and having more content showing my overall skill and knowlegde